r7kamura/vscode-rucoa/README.md

 ## Setup

-This extenison expects that `rucoa` is available in your workspace.
-If Gemfile exists in your current directory or any of its ancestor directories, `bundle exec rucoa` is used instead, so you need to add `gem 'rucoa'` to your Gemfile in such case:
+This extension expects that `rucoa` is available in your workspace.
+If your current directory is managed by Bundler, it uses `bundle exec rucoa` instead, so you need to add `gem 'rucoa'` to your Gemfile in such case:

 ```ruby
 # Gemfile